How to win Hearthstone’s Three Wishes Tavern Brawl, with a little help from Zephrys the Great

-Playing Zephrys presents a Discover screen with three cards ideal for the current state of the game, based upon both players’ boards, your available mana, both players’ health totals and armor, both players’ classes, both players’ deck sizes, and how many cards are in your hand and in your opponent’s hand.
+This week’s Hearthstone Tavern Brawl focuses on a specific card: Zephrys the Great, a Legendary minion with an interesting Battlecry.
+If your deck has no duplicates, Zephrys will let you wish for the perfect card, giving you a Discover screen with three cards ideal for the current state of the game based upon both players’ boards, your available mana, both players’ health totals and armor, both players’ classes, both players’ deck sizes, and how many cards are in your hand and in your opponent’s hand.
 Even if you don’t get the perfect card, you’ll always get something you can use.

 Tavern Brawl basics